 Best practices for Spring Batch:

-Use an external file system (Volume Services) for persistence of large files with PCF/PAS due to the file system limitations.
+Use an external file system (Volume Services) for the persistence of large files with Cloud Foundry (PCF)/ Tanzue Application Services (TAS) due to file system limitations.
 Refer to this link.

 Always use SCDF abstraction layer with UI dashboard to manage, orchestrate, and monitor Spring Batch applications.